 Let me start with a story…

-While the rest are doing business as usual, you need to do something a little outrageous.
+While the rest are doing business as usual, you must do something outrageous.
 Stand out among the crowd.

 The easiest ‘stand out’ changes to start out with, if you’re not already doing these are

 - listening to your customer instead of just talking about your goods and services.